AhmedAlkh/code-quiz/README.md

 - Users score should be logged in high scores
 - Go back button in results screen
 - Clear high score button in results screen

+## To do
+- Style with CSS
+- Clean up code